AdobeDocs/campaign-classic.pt-BR/help/installation/using/configuring-campaign-server.md

 ---
-title: Configuração do servidor de Campanha
+title: Configuração do servidor do Campaign
-seo-title: Configuração do servidor de Campanha
+seo-title: Configuração do servidor do Campaign
-description: Configuração do servidor de Campanha
+description: Configuração do servidor do Campaign
 seo-description: null
 page-status-flag: never-activated
 uuid: be21ae4b-ca2a-4952-b256-cd8dc51309cf